The Giacometti Dynasty

-One of the crucial factors that shaped the artistic development of these artists was the cosmopolitan, open and bilingual (Italian-German) culture of the region.
+One of the crucial factors that shaped these artists’ artistic development was the region’s cosmopolitan, open and bilingual (Italian-German) culture.

 Alberto became the world star of the family: the Centro Giacometti puts Alberto’s artistic accomplishments into the perspective of his roots and the cosmopolitan Alpine region as a crossroads of cultures, languages, trade and mountain passes.